See all releases from IHMR, and buy stuff from us on Bandcamp.

 Chris doesn’t publicly make music any more, in fact, he left his bass guitar at Edwin’s flat three flats ago and really should pick it up some time.
 He’s still there with a bag of cans at your noise show though.

-You can add the stream to an internet radio player app using this URL:
+You can access the stream directly using this URL:

 Q: Will you listen to my demo?